LuigiBrosNin/UNI/Master first year/Digital Forensics.md

 ## Windows Artifact Analysis
-Account user profiles on windows are under the Users folder along with the "`AppData`" folder (that contains a shitload of stuff). inside `AppData` there's the `Roaming` folder too, which contains many many info about the history and actions of the user (`l)
+Account user profiles on windows are under the Users folder along with the "`AppData`" folder (that contains a shitload of stuff). inside `AppData` there's the `Roaming` folder too, which contains many many info about the history and actions of the user (`local` folder too in AppData)

+The Windows Registry is the very heart of the WindowsOS and will be the source of many artifacts, which is a central hierarchical database found in `System32`.
+In Autopsy we can browse the Registry
 ##

 # Exam